sodumdeva/social-support-ai-workflow/SOLUTION_SUMMARY.md

 ## Executive Summary

 This document presents a comprehensive AI-powered social support application processing system that transforms traditional manual government processes into an intelligent, automated workflow.
-The solution combines conversational AI, document processing, and machine learning to provide citizens with an intuitive interface for applying for financial assistance while delivering accurate, consistent, and rapid eligibility assessments.
+The solution combines conversational AI, document processing, machine learning, and ChromaDB vector search to provide citizens with an intuitive interface for applying for financial assistance while delivering accurate, consistent, and rapid eligibility assessments with personalized economic enablement recommendations.

 ## 1. High-Level Architecture